 John Sartin is an award-winning jewelry artist whose work has been featured in Art Jewelry and Lapidary Journal Jewelry Artist magazines, and Lark books' 30-Minute series.
 He is also the author of The Complete Photo Guide to Making Metal Jewelry and has spent over a decade selling his work at art shows, festivals and galleries throughout the country.
 He uses his expertise in hand fabrication, forming, forging, soldering, stone-setting and surface finishes to help jewelers solve problems that arise while working with metal.
 His favorite thing about being a member of the Jewelry Tech Team is having the opportunity to pass decades of knowledge onto like-minded people about the subjects he's most passionate about.

 Phillip Scott's career began as an apprentice working in a Native American jewelry shop in New Mexico.
 He later ran a successful custom design studio and restoration business for many years, servicing nearly 30 jewelry stores with up to 1,000 pieces a day.
-Phillip joined Rio 20 years ago as a gemstone buyer.
+Phillip joined Rio Grande more than 20 years ago as a gemstone buyer.
 He loves stone setting, repairs, custom design and offering support for bench jewelers on just about any question they have.
 His favorite thing about being on the Jewelry Tech Team is collaborating with a team of professionals that has the same passion for sharing jewelry skills.
 "Through the years I have learned so much from so many fantastic craftsmen," he says.
 "It would be a shame not to share that knowledge with others."